 Person-centred planning is at risk of being falsely adopted.
 This means that people may say they are using Person-centred planning, however, they aren’t including the values, qualities, and elements of person-centred approaches.
 This makes little difference in the life of the person and ends up benefitting the agency instead.

-Person-centered planning does not ignore disability; it simply shifts the emphasis to a search for capacity in the person, among the person’s friends and family, in the community, and among service workers.
-A person’s difficulties are not relevant to the process until how the person wants to live was clear.
-Then it is necessary to imagine, and take steps to implement, creative answers to this key question, ‘What particular assistance do you need in order to pursue the life that we have envisioned together?”
+Person-centred planning doesn’t ignore disability.
+It focuses on finding abilities in the person, their friends and family, their community, and among service workers.
+A person’s difficulties are not relevant to the process until it’s clear how the person wants to live.
+Then this key question needs to answered – “What particular assistance do you need in order to pursue the life that we have envisioned together?”
 John O’Brien, Connie Lyle O’Brien & Beth Mount, 1997.